 Tallow is an incredibly versatile product that can be used for many different skincare purposes.

-It is a great moisturizer and will nourish your skin.
+It is a great moisturizer and will nourish your skin no matter what skin or where.

-You can use it as an all-over moisturizer, as an eye cream, or as a face cream.
+You can use tallow as an all-over-the-body moisturizer, as an evening eye cream, or as an everyday face cream - it soaks in so well.

 Nefertem Tallow-Based Skincare